campa-consortium/lattice-standard/GOVERNANCE.rst

 Decision Process
 ^^^^^^^^^^^^^^^^

-Discussion in the TC usually happens in the weekly meetings.
+Discussion in the TC usually happens in the weekly developer meetings.

-If someone calls for a vote to make a decision: majority based on the cast votes; we need 50% of the committee participating to vote.
+If someone calls for a vote to make a decision: 2/3 majority based on the cast votes; we need 50% of the committee participating to vote.
 In the absence of a quorum, the SC will decide according to its voting rules.

 Votes are cast in a non-confidential manner.
-Decisions are documented in ...
+Decisions are documented in the `weekly developer meeting notes <https://docs.google.com/document/d/1dh10nDcaPhTTYGVrCbvaA_RylgRGqUY9yDYUtdX04f8/edit>`__ and/or in the GitHub repository.

 TC members can individually appoint new contributors, unless a vote is called on an individual.